jeffbarish/wax/README.md

 # wax
-Program for cataloging and playing a collection of music recordings
+Program for cataloging and playing a collection of music recordings.
+Go to repository wax-install for the installer for Wax.